Travel Postcard: 48 hours in New York during Fashion Week

-NEW YORK (Reuters) - New York’s Mercedes Benz Fashion Week kicked off on Thursday and will include hundreds of designers showing their Fall/Winter 2013 collections during the event at Lincoln Center and venues around the city.
+NEW YORK, Feb 8 (Reuters) - New York’s Mercedes Benz Fashion Week kicked off on Thursday and will include hundreds of designers showing their Fall/Winter 2013 collections during the event at Lincoln Center and venues around the city.

 Reuters correspondents with local knowledge show how to make the most of a short visit to the city and where to find good food, fun and fashion.